Sega Technical Institute: Internal tension and more Sonic games

 In 1993, STI began work on Sonic the Hedgehog 3.
 Naka selected the majority of the team, while Hector oversaw development.
-Due to the game's scope and Sega's commitment to the start date of a corresponding McDonald's Happy Meal promotion and TV ad campaign, the team split the game in half, with Sonic 3 released in February 1994 and Sonic & Knuckles in October.
+Due to the game's scope and Sega's commitment to the start date of a corresponding American McDonald's Happy Meal promotion and TV ad campaign, the team split the game in half, with Sonic 3 released in February 1994 and Sonic & Knuckles in October.
 Sonic & Knuckles was released with "lock-on technology" to connect the two games and allow them to be played together as originally intended.
 Both games were developed in Palo Alto before STI relocated.
 Hector said Sonic 3 had a troubled development.
 He recalled having to prevent the rest of Sega from bothering the team while simultaneously making sure the game would be finished in time.
-Additionally, Hector struggled to balance resources between Sonic 3 and other projects, Naka was sometimes seen as a harsh leader, and STI staff not on the Sonic 3 team became jealous of the priority given to the game.
-To facilitate better communication, Hector brought in a language teacher to instruct a Berlitz class in Japanese.
-Some Americans did contribute to the development; artist Chris Senn contributed concept art for Sonic & Knuckles, and Howard Drossin contributed the soundtrack for the same game.
+Additionally, Hector struggled to balance resources between Sonic 3 and other projects, Naka was sometimes seen as a harsh leader, and American staff not on the Sonic 3 team became jealous of the priority given to the game.
+To facilitate better communication, Hector brought in a Berlitz language teacher to instruct a class in Japanese.
+Some Americans did contribute to the development; artist Chris Senn contributed concept art for Sonic & Knuckles, and Howard Drossin contributed the soundtrack for the game.

 Because Sonic 3 was not scheduled to be released for the 1993 holiday season, Sega was interested in a spinoff Sonic game.
 Sega's marketing team suggested a game based on the casino levels of the first two games.
 A pinball game pitch came from Morawiec, who had previously worked on the special stages in Sonic 2.
 Morawiec drew inspiration from the 1992 Amiga game Pinball Dreams to combine pinball mechanics with the gameplay of Sonic the Hedgehog.
-His team at STI was given nine months to develop the game, which Morawiec considered a "tight" schedule.
+His team, consisting of American STI staff not working on Sonic 3, was given nine months to develop the game, which Morawiec considered a "tight" schedule.
 To speed up production, Sega sent veteran staff from Japan to assist, including Sonic the Hedgehog artist Katsuhiko Sato.
 Additionally, Hector hired more programmers and assured his team that the game would be done on time.
-STI staff also changed the programming language from assembly to C, an unusual choice for Genesis games at the time, which caused frame rate and optimization problems but greatly accelerated development.
+The team also changed the programming language from assembly to C, an unusual choice for Genesis games at the time, which greatly accelerated development at the cost of frame rate and performance and optimization issues.
 A last-minute difficulty occurred when the team learned that Sega did not own the theme to Sonic the Hedgehog, which had been used in Spinball.
 Morawiec tasked lead composer Drossin to write a new theme within two hours.
-Though it received poor reviews, Sonic Spinball sold well and helped to build the reputation of its developers.
+Though it received poor reviews, Sonic Spinball sold well.